gjcooper/VAULT/10_meetings/BPA 2024 Conference.md

 Lots of CS+ and CS- stimuli, so simple cue reward learning, associative learning.

-The cognitive lateral hypothalamus in [[Trends in cognitive science]] paper.
+The cognitive lateral hypothalamus in [[Trends in cognitive sciences]] paper.

 ## incidental conversation